-The wedge resection technique removes a wedge of tissue from the labia minora in the central portion.
+The wedge resection technique removes a wedge of tissue from the labia minora thickest portion.
 This method preserves the labia’s natural texture for a natural look and has been a popular technique used by many surgeons performing labiaplasty surgery over the last decade.

-There is, however, the potential for nerve damage when done as a full-thickness resection and if too much tension is applied there is a risk of wound separation requiring revisional surgery.
+There is, however, the potential of nerve damage when done as a full-thickness resection.
+Another drawback is that this method doesn’t address the hyperpigmentation of the labial edge and if too much tension is applied then there is a risk of wound separation.

 What technique does Dr Turner use?

 There is no one best technique and, in fact, the best option for you could require a blend of multiple techniques.
 Every woman is different and so is her labia.
-To find the best approach, Dr Turner will create a plan that is customised to your unique needs and wishes.
+To find the best approach, Dr Turner will create a plan that is customized to your unique needs and wishes.
 When several methods are used in combination, it is called a composite labiaplasty.
-With the composite labiaplasty developed by Dr Turner, we are able to accurately remove the thick and darkened free labia minora edge and restoring a natural labia contour without the risks of nerve damage or wound separation in the other techniques.

 Labia Majora Reduction